How a 600 year old Lotus Flower inspired the Renaissance Sri Lanka Logo

 Among the various symbols that evoke the renaissance in Sri Lankan culture (the butterfly, the sun, the flower…), we have chosen the Sri Lankan lotus flower with forty petals that marries the shape of the sun.

-The Sri Lankan lotus is synonymous with purity and hope across all communities of Sri Lanka.
+The Sri Lankan lotus, a symbol of purity and hope across all communities of Sri Lanka

 The inspiration for our logo lies in the lotus flower carved on a pillar of the Embekka Devalaya (Temple of Embekka) that was built by King Vikramabahu III of the Gampola Era (1357-1374 AD) in Sri Lanka.